-Regardless of the problems with the citizen saving, lets talk about the real star mechanic.
+Regardless of the problems with the citizen saving, let us talk about the real star mechanic.
 The giant slaying.

 Yes.
-I just ranted for several paragraphs about my deeply bizarre hang ups with one of the key elements of the game.
+I just ranted for several paragraphs about my genuinely bizarre hang-ups with one of the critical elements of the game.
 But the main attraction of the game, the fighting the giant building stomping Ravenii, is solid.
-Actually it’s pretty darn good.
+Actually, it’s pretty darn good.
 Forget the jackals, I don’t care about them.
 I am talking the big guys.
 As the game stomps forward, you will find the giants become tougher to fell, as one would hope.

 Sound the Alarms

-Those familiar with my reviews know that I put a heavy stock in good audio and visuals.
-They don’t have to be hyper realistic – I mean I have put way to much time into Minecraft to be a graphics snob.
+Those familiar with my reviews know that I put heavy stock in good audio and visuals.
+They don’t have to be hyper-realistic – I mean I have put way to much time into Minecraft to be a graphics snob.
 But the package needs to be pleasing or at least thematic.
-And I’ll admit, despite anything else I may say about the game, it looks good and it sounds good.
+And I’ll admit, despite anything else I may say about the game, it looks good, and it sounds good.
 The music is well paced and unobtrusive – but still thematic.
-The in game sounds are excellent and the voice acting is not just passable – but damn good.
+The in-game sounds are excellent, and the voice acting is not just passable – but damn good.

 The graphics opted for a more cartoony look, evoking a bit of the Fortnite feel, to use a topical point of reference.
 And they lean into it hard.
-While they jackals and larger Ravenii aren’t cutie pies by my standards (I mean.. popular conceptions of beauty change…. and this old gaffer is no prize, so who am I to point fingers) but they aren’t any more terror inspiring than say, one of the critters from Gremlins.
-But they did a fine job graphically.
+While they jackals and larger Ravenii aren’t cutie pies by my standards (I mean.. popular conceptions of beauty change…. and this old gaffer is no prize, so who am I to point fingers) but they aren’t any more terror-inspiring than say, one of the critters from Gremlins.
+But they did an excellent job graphically.
 Even reusing the same set pieces and terrain didn’t get exhaustively samey as seeing the walls and stuff explode under giant feet never really got old.